 As the algorithm operates, it essentially traverses the computation tree in a depth-first fashion (although the whole tree is never held in memory at once).
-That is, when a delete/contract operation is performed on G, it recursively evaluates T(G-e) until its polynomial is determined, before evaluating T(G/e).
+That is, when a delete/contract operation is performed on G, it recursively evaluates T(G - e) until its polynomial is determined, before evaluating T(G/e).
 Other traversal strategies are possible and could offer some benefit, although we have yet to explore this.
 At each node in the computation tree, the algorithm maintains and/or generates a variety of information on the graph being processed - such as whether it is connected or biconnected - to help identify opportunities for pruning the tree.
 In particular, the following approaches are employed:

 - i) Reductions.
-Known properties of Tutte polynomials are used to immediately reduce either the whole graph, or a subgraph, to a polynomial.
-For example, a tree with n edges can be immediately reduced to x^n by Definition 1.
-Likewise, for a graph containing n loops, we can immediately eliminate these and apply a factor of y^n to the polynomial of the remainder.
-Such optimisations simplify the computation tree and can speed up the various operations performed on graphs in the subtree (of course, if the whole graph is reduced there is no subtree!).
-In our system, trees, loops, cycles and mult-edges, multi-cycles, and multi-ears can be reduced immediately. - ii) Biconnectedness.
+We exploit those properties discussed at the end of §2 which allow us to immediately reduce either the whole graph, or a subgraph, to a polynomial.
+For example, our algorithm immediately reduces a tree with k edges to x^k .
+Likewise, we also eliminate any loops in the graph immediately, whilst applying a factor of y^k .
+Such optimisations simplify the computation tree and can speed up the various operations performed on graphs in the subtree (of course, if the whole graph is reduced there is no subtree!). - ii) Biconnectedness.
 Following Theorem 1, we break graphs which are not biconnected into their non-trivial biconnected components and the residual forest.
 The polynomials for the biconnected components are then computed independently, which is helpful as their computation trees may be significantly smaller.
-At present, our system uses a standard algorithm for identifying biconnected components [8], extracting the non-trivial biconnected components (that is, those with more than 2 vertices).

-- iii) Isomorph Cache.
+At present, our system uses a standard algorithm for identifying biconnected components [8], extracting the non-trivial biconnected components (that is, those with more than 2 vertices). - iii) Isomorph Cache.
 Computed polynomials for graphs encountered during the computation are stored in a cache.
 Thus, if a graph isomorphic to one already resolved is encountered, we simply recall its polynomial from the cache.
 This optimisation typically has a significant effect, since the whole branch of the computation tree below the isomorph is pruned. - iv) Edge Selection.
 As indicated already, the choice of edge for deletion and contraction affects the likelihood of reaching a graph isomorphic to one already seen.
 Furthermore, it affects the chance of exposing structures (e.g. cycles and trees) which can be immediately reduced.
 The contribution of this paper is an exploration of several edge-selection heuristics and, in particular, the identification of two which perform well.

 To implement the cache for polynomials of graphs at nodes of the computation tree, a hash map is used.
 This is keyed upon a canonical labeling of the graph obtained using nauty [5].
 Since nauty accepts only simple graphs, we transform multigraphs into simple graphs by inserting additional vertices as necessary.
-Note that the isomorph check is performed at every step in the computation; whilst this may seem expensive (and, indeed it is), the benefits significantly outway the costs.
+Note that the isomorph check is performed at every step in the computation; whilst this may seem expensive (and, indeed it is), the benefits significantly outweigh the costs.
 A proper study of the benefits from using the isomorph cache can be found in [3].